pest-parser/site/README.md

 Then visit http://localhost:1234

-If you want to see the static site, run the main build task:
+If you want to build the static site, run the main build task:

 ```bash
 task